 Safe and Healthy Workplace Tax Credit – A new tax credit would be offered to employers in an effort to alleviate the burden of expenses incurred to safeguard against COVID-19 in the workplace.
 Expenses such as protective personal equipment, cleaning supplies and services, office reconfiguration and technology would provide a refundable payroll tax credit in the amount of 50% of eligible expenditures, not to exceed a cap of $1,000 per employee for the first 500 employees, $750 for each employee between 500 and 1,000 and $500 for each employee above 1,000.
 The eligible expenditure period is March 13, 2020 through December 31, 2020.

 Temporary Expansion of Deductible Business Meals – Under the Act, 100% of qualified meals and beverage expenses from a restaurant incurred before January 1, 2021 would be deductible, compared to 50% current deductibility rules.

 The changes to the PPP forgiveness provisions generally have bi-partisan support as similar provisions were included in the bill passed by the House earlier this summer.
 Due to the changes, many banks have not begun accepting loan forgiveness applications in an effort to reduce the work that will be required under the current program rules.

 We anticipate a lot will change if another stimulus bill is passed.
-Secretary Mnuchin and Speaker Pelosi spoke again last week but have indicated they are still far apart on negotiations.
+Secretary Mnuchin and Speaker Pelosi are continuing discussions this, but it is unclear if they are any closer to negotiating a deal that will pass both chambers of Congress.
 We will keep you updated as more information becomes available.
-For additional information call us at 248-208-8860 or click here to contact us.
+For additional information, call us at 248-208-8860 or click here to contact us.
 We look forward to speaking with you soon.